-Man accused of trying to kill Mali president dies in custody - Bioreports
+Man Accused Of Trying To Kill Mali President Dies In Custody - Bioreports

-Suspect was arrested following the assassination attempt at Bamako’s Grand Mosque on Tuesday.

-A man accused of trying to kill Mali’s military strongman Assimi Goita, the figure behind two coups in less than a year, has died in custody.
+A man accused of trying to kill Mali’s military strongman Assimi Goita, the figure behind two coups in less than a year, has died in custody, the government said on Sunday.

-The suspect, whose identity has not been revealed, was taken into custody following the assassination attempt at Bamako’s Grand Mosque on Tuesday.
+The suspect, whose identity has not been revealed, had been taken into custody following the assassination attempt at Bamako’s Grand Mosque on Tuesday.

-“During investigations… his health deteriorated” and he was then hospitalised but “unfortunately, he has died,” the government said in a statement on Sunday.
+“During investigations… his health deteriorated” and he was then hospitalised, but “unfortunately, he has died,” the government said in a statement.

+It added that an autopsy had been immediately ordered to determine the cause of death.

-A man armed with a knife lunged at Goita after Eid prayers on Tuesday, according to an bioreports news agency reporter at the scene.
+A man armed with a knife lunged at Goita after prayers for Eid al-Adha on Tuesday, according to an bioreports reporter at the scene.

-Goita was whisked away by his security officials and later appeared on state TV to say he was doing “very well”.
+Goita was whisked away by his security detail and later appeared on state TV to say he was doing “very well”, downplaying the significance of the assault.

+“That’s part of being a leader, there are always malcontents,” he said.

 His attacker, a young-looking man dressed in jeans and a white shirt, was apprehended at the scene and taken away by the Malian intelligence services.